Paulmait/naturinex-app/TERMS_OF_USE.md

 ### Your Acknowledgment

-By using MediScan, you acknowledge and agree that:
+By using Naturinex, you acknowledge and agree that:
 - You understand the limitations of AI-generated health information
 - You will not rely solely on our suggestions for medical decisions
 - You will consult healthcare professionals before making medication changes